Welcome to Class 2's Page!

-Spellings are tested every Friday and a new set of words is sent home.
+Spellings are tested weekly and a new set of words is sent home.
 We ask that you practise these words a few times a week as this helps to remember them in the long term.

-A homework grid is set each term with a wide variety of learning tasks.
+Every half term the children are also given take home tasks which are linked to their topic.
 We encourage the children to present their learning in a style that suits them.
 We hope that parents and children alike will find these tasks enjoyable and valuable!

 We do not encourage bringing toys to school as this often causes difficulties when they become lost or broken.
 Trading cards are not allowed in school to ensure that they are not misplaced.